Alladi Krishnaswamy Iyer

 Dewan Bahadur Sir Alladi Krishnaswamy Iyer (14 May 1883 – 3 October 1953) was an Indian lawyer and member of the Constituent Assembly of India, which was responsible for framing the Constitution of India.
 He also served as the advocate general of Madras State from 1929 to 1944.
 Neuroscientist Vilayanur S. Ramachandran is his grandson.
-Alladi Ramakrishnan, an Indian physicist and the founder of the Institute of Mathematical Sciences was his son.
+Alladi Ramakrishnan, an Indian physicist and the founder of the Institute of Mathematical Sciences, Chennai was his son.